 A breakdown of the telephone calls to NERA/WRC shows that in the period between October 2015 and March 2016 (which coincides with the announcement in the budget in October of the increase in Minimum Wage and its introduction in January 2016) three percent of the calls to the WRC related to minimum rates of pay (Table 3).
 In the earlier period (Jan-September 2015) any such calls were recorded under 'other' category (Table 4).

-Table 3 Breakdown of calls received by the WRC (October 2015 to March 2016)
+Table 4 Breakdown of calls received by NERA (January to September 2015)